kenji015/WindowsAccesControl-WAC/README.md

         ├── CheckUSB.ps1
         └── RunCheckUSB.bat
     ```
-  Save the Folder Structure and the containing Files on your main windows mount("Example: Windows-SSD (C:)")
+  Save the Folder Structure and the containing Files on your main windows mount("Example: Windows-SSD (C:)").
+  Note: The log.txt File will be added once the code is running for the first time

 #### Step 2: